OFFICIAL DISABILITY GUIDELINES

 Background to the adoption of the ODG

-The division conducted an extensive and independent evaluation of medical treatment guidelines commonly used in workers compensation including both ODG and the American College of Occupational and
+The Workers Compensation Division conducted an extensive and independent evaluation of medical treatment guidelines commonly used in workers compensation including both ODG and the American College of Occupational and

 Environmental Medicine Guidelines.
 Public hearings were held on the subject and ultimately the decision was made to name a single guideline - ODG.
 As indicated in the new Schedule of Medical Fees,